'I got this wrong:' Shopify CEO announces plan to lay off 10 per cent of staff

 "As a consequence, we have to say goodbye to some of you today and I'm deeply sorry for that."

-Amid a broad market sell-off that has particularly weighed on the tech sector, the price of Shopify's stock has sunk more than 70 per cent since its late 2021 peak of $2,228.73.
-It sat at $40.40 in mid-morning trading Tuesday.
+Amid a broad market sell-off that has particularly weighed on the tech sector, the price of Shopify's stock has sunk more than 78 per cent since its late 2021 peak of $222.87.
+The company completed a 10-for-one share split earlier this year.

+The cuts coupled with Shopify's recent performance increases the likelihood the company will lower its outlook, when it releases its latest earnings Wednesday.

+RBC Capital Markets analyst Paul Treiber told investors that he expected Shopify to revise its full-year expectations.
+The company previously suggested the number of merchants using Shopify's software would be comparable to that of 2021 and that merchant solutions revenue growth would be more than twice the rate of subscription solutions revenue growth on a year-over-year basis.

 Workers will also be able to keep their home office furniture the company gave them a stipend for earlier in the pandemic and will give a "kick-start allowance" that can be used to buy new laptops.